 October 2017 – Interview synopsis

-Despite the various controversies linked to his relationship with Western Cape Judge President John Hlophe, alleged unethical behaviour as a lawyer and some dubious pay-for-work allegations surrounding one of his previous law firms, attorney David Wille was appointed to the Bench following his interview.
+Despite the various controversies linked to his relationship with Western Cape Judge President John Hlophe, alleged unethical behaviour as a lawyer and some pay-for-work allegations surrounding one of his previous law firms, attorney Derek Wille was appointed to the Bench following his interview.

 The GCB did however note that Wille enjoyed better support from younger advocates at the Bar and “some senior members” who encountered him as an acting judge.